JanPalasek/sentiment-analysis-czech/README.md

 sentences into three categories: negative, positive and neutral, using the recent, multi-lingual model: [xlm-roberta base](https://arxiv.org/pdf/1911.02116.pdf).

 The sentiment analysis is done on datasets from [https://github.com/kysely/sentiment-analysis-czech](https://github.com/kysely/sentiment-analysis-czech).
-The benchmarks will be done in the corresponding article soon.
+The benchmarks and analysis can be found in the corresponding [article](http://janpalasek.com/sentiment-analysis-czech.html).

 <table>
     <tr>